Dole, Jura: History

 Dole was the capital of Franche-Comté until Louis XIV conquered the region; he shifted the parlement from Dole to Besançon.
 The university, founded by Duke Philippe le Bon of Burgundy in 1422, was also transferred to Besançon at that time.

 In January 1573, Gilles Garnier was put to death after being found guilty of lycanthropy and witchcraft.
 He had confessed to murdering and cannibalizing at least four children.

+The Dole Hôtel de Ville was converted from a prison in 1988.

 The 1995 film Happiness Is in the Field was set in Dole and The Widow Couderc was also partially filmed there.

 Geography

 Dole is located on the river Doubs.
 The commune has a land area of 38.38 km2.

 Demographics

 It is the most populous commune in Jura, although the préfecture is Lons-le-Saunier.

 Transport

 Dole-Ville station has rail connections to Dijon, Paris, Lausanne and Besançon.
 Dole – Jura Airport is located in the commune of Tavaux, 7 km southwest of Dole.